Agent012345/CS-210-Data-Management-for-Data-Science/README.md

 # About my CS 210 (Data Management for Data Science) class
-This is a compilation of assignments for my CS 210 class.
+This is a showcase for my CS 210 Final Project.